Introduction to fresco technique and materials;

 1970 is the year he opened his studio in Spello, next to the Santa Maria Maggiore Basilica, which houses masterpieces by Pinturicchio and Il Perugino and, since 1984, Marchionni’s Madonna della Collegiata.

-Please note: All extras such alcholic drinks or other services non included in the above list is due for direct payement at the front desk before the check-out.
+Please note: Fresco Laboratory is located in Spello about 8 miles away form the Hotel , you will therefore need to rent a car.
+Or to go by Taxi.
+All extras such alcholic drinks or other services not included in the above list is due for direct payement at the front desk before the check-out.

-Not Included in Tuition: Airfare, Insurances, transportation to and from Giomici, field trips, outdoor painting, excursion fees, liquor, laundry, and meals outside the hotel.
+Not Included in Tuition: Airfare, Insurances, transportation to and from Hotel La Terrazza, field trips, excursion fees, liquor, laundry, and meals outside the hotel.